ClusterHQ/zfs-binaries/README.md

 $ sudo zfs snapshot tank/filesystem@now
 ```

-You can also try using [Flocker](https://clusterhq.com/) using these releases.
+You can also try deploying with [Flocker](https://clusterhq.com/) using these releases.

 Enjoy!